Biden commemorates war dead at Arlington National Cemetery

 ARLINGTON, Va.
-(AP) — President Joe Biden honored America’s war dead at Arlington National Cemetery on Memorial Day by laying a wreath at the hallowed burial ground.
+(AP) — President Joe Biden honored America’s war dead at Arlington National Cemetery on Memorial Day by laying a wreath at the hallowed burial ground and extolling the sacrifices of the fallen for the pursuit of democracy.

-The president was joined on Monday by first lady Jill Biden, Vice President Kamala Harris and second gentleman Doug Emhoff in a somber ceremony at the Virginia cemetery's Tomb of the Unknown Soldier, which is dedicated to the fallen U.S. service members whose remains have not been identified.
+The president was joined on Monday by first lady Jill Biden, Vice President Kamala Harris and second gentleman Doug Emhoff in a somber ceremony at the Virginia cemetery's Tomb of the Unknown Soldier, which is dedicated to deceased service members whose remains have not been identified.

-After approaching the wreath, Biden bowed his head before the wreath and made the sign of the cross.
-Later, he delivered a Memorial Day address and called on Americans to honor their fallen heroes by remembering their sacrifices.
+His face tight with emotion, Biden walked up to the wreath, cupping it in his hands in silent reflection and then making the sign of the cross.
+Later, he called on Americans to commemorate their fallen heroes by remembering their fight for the nation's ideals.

-“All those we honor today gave their lives for the country, but they live forever in our hearts," he said.
+“This nation was built on an idea," Biden said in an address at Arlington.
+“We were built on an idea, the idea of liberty and opportunity for all.
+We’ve never fully realized that aspiration of our founders, but every generation has opened the door a little wider.”

+He focused much of his speech on the importance of democracy, saying that it thrives when citizens can vote, when there is a free press and when there are equal rights for all.

 On Sunday, Biden addressed a crowd of Gold Star military families and other veterans in a ceremony at War Memorial Plaza in New Castle, Delaware.
 Earlier in the day, he and other family members attended a memorial Mass for his son Beau Biden, a veteran who died of brain cancer six years ago to the day.